 When people take Lion's mane pre-workout, studies have shown that the mushroom positively impacts the results from their training session.
 The mushroom is known to help people reduce fatigue during workout sessions—this helps them work out longer.

 The mushroom is also known for boosting energy.
-Helping you recharge your batteries before hitting the gym, the mushroom can make your workout easier.
+The mushroom can make your workout easier by helping you recharge your batteries before hitting the gym.

 For people who want to use Lion's mane mushrooms before getting to the gym, taking the supplement without food may be a good idea.
-In most cases, people take pre-workout or post-workout supplements just before starting their workout.
-This suggests that they may not have enough time to cook the mushroom—taking Lion's mane powder or other supplements of the mushroom makes things much easier.
+Most people take pre-workout or post-workout supplements without food.

 If you head to the gym early morning or early afternoon, you may want to prepare a nice drink with Lion's mane and take it without food.
 You can easily mix the powder in your smoothie to enjoy: